cheng-chia/Gentrification-Projects/README.md

 *"Developing a Data Mining Framework to Identify a Sense of Gentrification through Social Media Data: A Case Study Using Instagram Posts in Salt Lake City, Utah"*

-This repository are divided into four folders:
+This repository are divided into five folders:
 * explore IG posings pattern: this folder contains a code for exploring the temporal and space time pattern of IG posting.
 It provides an overview of the Instagram dataset.
 * thesis summary: this folder contains the thesis abstract and the slides
 * typology: this folder contains codes which are able to replicate five existing census-based gentrification typologies as long as the database is established.